- A battle droid manning a starship cannon admits he's a terrible shot because of his cheap programming.

 - From the reels: Anakin and Rex accompany the Bad Batch on a covert mission, and they're using the squad's gunship, the Havoc Marauder.
 As they prepare to board, Anakin notices the Nose Art depicting Padmé in a slitskirt, showing her entire leg.
+As a Bilingual Bonus, the Aurebesh text on the nose art says "Good to be bad".
 Anakin secretly being her husband is understandably not amused, especially when Wrecker's comment adds the insult to the injury:Wrecker: She can "negotiate" with me any time!

 Anakin: [to Rex, under his breath] That is not staying there!

 - As it turns out That really wasn't staying there.